 Moreover, role-based access control (RBAC) systems can minimize the risk of internal threats by restricting employees’ access to information that is not necessary for their roles.

-Regular Updates and Patch Management: Keeping software and systems up-to-date is critical in protecting against vulnerabilities that hackers might exploit.
-A regular schedule for updates and patches should be maintained, and the process should be automated where possible for consistency, and to reduce human error.
+Keeping software and systems up-to-date is critical in protecting against vulnerabilities that hackers might exploit.
+A regular schedule for updates and patches should be maintained.
+The process should also be automated where possible for consistency, and to reduce human error.

 The stakes for maintaining rigorous IT security and protecting against financial exploitation have never been higher for credit unions.
-As these institutions increasingly become targets for cyber-attacks, the role of CUSOs in providing specialized, cost-effective, and robust security solutions becomes more imperative.
+As institutions become targets for cyber-attacks, the role of CUSOs providing specialized, cost-effective, and robust security solutions is imperative.

 For credit unions, navigating the complexities of cybersecurity and compliance can be challenging.
 This is where a partnership with a Credit Union Service Organization (CUSO) like Comply-YES! can be invaluable: